couchbase/couchbase-lite-java-native/README.md

 ```

 ### Windows
-* Visual Studio 2013 or later is required.
+* Visual Studio 2015 is required.
-* Note: If you have problem with VS 2015, check [Build on Windows with Visual Studio 2015](https://github.com/couchbase/couchbase-lite-java-native/issues/23).

 ### OSX
 * Command Line Tools for Xcode is required.
 You may download the Command Line Tools from the [Apple Developer](https://developer.apple.com/xcode/downloads) website.